CalculusCoder/FreeMind-Backend/README.md

 ## License

-This project is licensed under the Apache License 2.0
+This project is licensed under the GNU General Public License, version 3 (GPLv3)